scientific-software-reviewers/.github/profile/README.md

 * GitHub repository for the [Code Review Tutorial Exercises](https://github.com/scientific-software-reviewers/tutorial).

+* GitHub repository for the take-a-look version of the Code Review Tutorial Exercises: [take-a-look](https://github.com/scientific-software-reviewers/tutorial-take-a-look).

 * [proto](https://github.com/scientific-software-reviewers/proto) is a respository for playing with GitHub actions and workflows.

 This work was supported by the Better Scientific Software Fellowship